stharding/function-plotter/README.md

 would like for use in the expression evaluator area.
 This allows for the use of functions above and beyond the builtin `GLSL` functions.
 See the example section for some interesting uses of the helper function editor.

+**Note:** Any global variables declared in this box will be in scope for both both the color function editor and the expression editor.

 ##### Expression Editor: #####